VEWOXIC/FITS/README.md

 # FITS: Modeling Time Series with 10k parameters

-This is the forecasting part of the FITS.
-Run the scripts in 'scripts/FITS' to get the results.
-We will further update the final scripts soon.
+This is the official implementation of FITS.
+Please fun the scripts in scripts\FITS for results.
+Scripts without `_best` are for ablation study and grid search for parameters.
+Scripts with `_best` are for multiple run on the optimal parameters.

 See updates here: [Update](#update)